Wonders from the Past

 Assisi Heights

 Anyone who has seen photos of Assisi, Italy, will immediately notice the architectural similarities in Assisi Heights Spirituality Center , with its square towers, light-colored stone and large, beautiful courtyards.
 The difference, of course, is that Assisi Heights was built in the 1950s--not 1253 A.D., like the Basilica of St. Francis in Assisi.
 Assisi Heights is the motherhouse of the Sisters of St. Francis in Rochester, who in 1889 co-founded (with the Mayo family) Saint Marys Hospital, which would eventually become Mayo Clinic.
-While entry into the Assisi Heights building is not permitted at this time, due to the COVID-19 pandemic, Assisi Heights hosts virtual events year-round and outdoor events at Assisi Heights Canticle Park and surrounding grounds as weather permits.
+Assisi Heights hosts tours and other events year-round.
 Find the latest information on visitors and events here.

 Assisi Heights in Rochester, MNAssisi Heights | TJ Turner